zhaoxu98/arXiv_recbot/README.md

 + `keywords` specifies the keywords of the paper the bot uses to search, separated by comma.
 No space needed.
 + `first_backcheck_day` is to specify how many days to look back to get arXiv papers, when the bot runs at the first time.

 For each paper the bot sends, in the chat window there will be possible ratings ( :thumbsdown: = 1, :thumbsup: = 5 and :heart: = 6 ) for the user to rate.
 User can press the rating and the bot will receive it (as one reply message from the bot).
+Users can also reply to the bot messages to put comments and tags associated with the paper.

 User can also suggest papers by send its arXiv link in the chat window.
 Such papers will automatically be ranked as :thumbsup: = 5.

+User can also retrieve papers by sending `/get tag1 tag2 tag3` in the chat window, and the bot will retrieve all papers that contain the tags.

 ## Update the model.
 Once the model collects enough ranking instances (e.g. > 100), user can update the preference model by running the following:
 ```
+python collect_data.py
 python preference_model.py
 ```
-It will save the trained model to `pytorch_preference_model.pt` and `tfidf_vectorizer.joblib` (as a TF-IDF vectorizer).
+It will save the trained model to `pytorch_preference_model.pt` and `tfidf_vectorizer.joblib` (as a TF-IDF vectorizer, name specified in `common.py`).
 Then you restart `arxiv_checker.py` to load the updated models and continue the recommendation.

 # LICENSE